Battle of San Juan del Monte

-The Battle of San Juan del Monte' also refers as "Battle of Pinaglabanan" took place on August 30, 1896.
+The Battle of San Juan del Monte, also referred to as Battle of Pinaglabanan, took place on August 30, 1896.
 It is considered as the first major battle of the Philippine Revolution, which sought Philippine independence from Spain.
 The first battle cry of the Katipunan coincided with the pealing of church bells at nine o'clock on the night of August 29, 1896.

 Background

 At 5 pm on the 29th, the Supremo Andrés Bonifacio and 800 Katipuneros met up with Katipunero Felix Sanchez, chairman of the Sapa chapter, at Hagdang Bato in San Felipe Neri.
 By 7 pm, with a thousand men, including the local police force, they attacked the civil guards, who surrendered immediately.
 However, the Tala chapter chairman, Katipunero Buenaventura Domingo, allowed the parish priest to escape.
 Troops under General Ramón Bernardo then took the town hall of Pandacan and, by 11 pm, were dispatched to Santa Mesa.
 Troops under Santiago V. Alvarez, Artemio Ricarte and Mariano Trías were deployed in Noveleta and San Francisco de Malabon in Cavite.
 Bonifacio, along with Genaro de los Reyes and Vicente Leyba, proceeded to San Juan del Monte.